prathamesh223/Sentiment_Analysis_Of_Restaurant_Reviews/README.md

 # IBM_SkIllBuid_Internship_2023
-AUTOMATE DETECTION OF DIFFERENT SENTIMENTS FROM TEXTUAL COMMENTS AND FEEDBACK If you want to see the final result this is the link: https://sentiment-analysis-of-reviews.herokuapp.com/

 Introduction
 Automate detection of different sentiments from textual comments and feedback, A machine learning model is created to understand the sentiments of the restaurant reviews.
 The problem is that the review is in a textual form and the model should understand the sentiment of the review and automate a result.
 The main motive behind this project is to classify whether the given feedback or review in textual context is positive or negative.
 Reviews can be given to the model and it classifies the review as a negative review or a positive.
 This shows the satisfaction of the customer or the experience the customer has experienced.